elastic/apm-agent-php/README.md

 sudo make install
 ```

-You need to enable the extension in your `php.ini`.
+You need to enable the extension in your `elasticapm.ini`.
 You need to add the following
-line to `php.ini`:
+line to `elasticapm.ini`:

 ```
 extension=elasticapm.so